Last Updated on 2022-03-25 by Yagi

-If you have made it to this post you are probably a little frustrates about why your Google Apps Script time triggers are not running on or around the times that you have designated.
+If you have made it to this post you are probably a little frustrated about why your Google Apps Script time triggers are not running on or around the times that you have designated.
 Of course, you could simply just be a well-oiled machine and want to know how to update the time zone of your project for your client.

 To cut to the chase, the likely cause of clock triggers not running in the time range that you have selected is that the time zone in your Google Apps Script project is out.